 In all it’s glory, here is a before shot of the kitchen.
 I think at one point it might have been used as a bar or a commercial kitchen as there was a fire extinguisher, a small basin to wash hands next to an industrial metal double sink.
 The oven leaked gas (so along with having no fridge for two years, we also had no oven!) and there was no washing machine either, so we were forever running to the laundrette for service washes.
 As for the green carpet, ceiling artex and raised section of the floor… let’s not even go there!

 The Cooker That Dreams Are Made Of!

 Now that you have seen the before shot (and believe me, I could show you more!) hopefully you will understand why this kitchen makes me want to cry and smile all at the same time!
 As for the cooker, I think this is my favourite thing in the kitchen!
 It’s the thing that dreams are made of!
 Not only is it beautiful in terms of design, but this uber-fancy Rangemaster has a five-ring induction hob, two ovens (including one fan oven) a grill and enough space to cook Christmas dinner for an entire army.
-After not using an oven for two years, I’m still getting to grips with cooking again, but honestly, this cooker is an absolute joy and it makes me SO happy every single day!!!!
+After not using an oven for two years, it’s going to be a big adjustment but I’m ready for the challenge!!!!
 I got it from AO, it came super fast and they can even collect and dispose of your old cooker for you and fit the new one for you on arrival.
 It’s a brilliant service and I can’t recommend them enough!
 Or this oven for that matter!

 I’m Cheating On Fashion For Homewares